-- 71. There can be no dispute that the bondholders are entitled to the current value of the debt plus interest. - The current value principle is firmly established in Peruvian law and in 72. the instructions established in the March 2001 Decision.
-The principle is encapsulated in Article 1236 of the Civil Code, which provides that when "the value of an obligation is to be repaid, it shall be calculated to reflect the value it has at the time of payment, except as otherwise provided by the law or a contract."70 - This Tribunal and other courts have consistently held that this principle applies to the Land Reform Bonds.
-For example, the Tribunal's seminal March 2001 Decision confirmed the mandatory application of the current value principle, and said it was "inherent to property."
-The Constitutional and Social Law Chamber of the Supreme Court of Justice has likewise held that payment of the Bonds must be based on the "current value principle, under which said bonds represent the value for which they were originally issued."
-The same Chamber of the Supreme Court has further stressed that this was necessary because inflation should not "harm creditors and benefit debtors."
+71. There can be no dispute that the bondholders are entitled to the current value of the debt plus interest.

+72. The current value principle is firmly established in Peruvian law and in the instructions established in the March 2001 Decision.
+The principle is encapsulated in Article 1236 of the Civil Code, which provides that when "the value of an obligation is to be repaid, it shall be calculated to reflect the value it has at the time of payment, except as otherwise provided by the law or a contract."70 it was "inherent to property."71 The Constitutional and Social Law Chamber of the Supreme Court of Justice has likewise held that payment of the Bonds must be based on the "current value principle, under which said bonds represent the value for which they were originally issued."72 The same Chamber of the Supreme Court has further stressed that this was necessary because inflation should not "harm creditors and benefit debtors."73